-Pension plans must follow specific rules set out by the Department of Labor.
-These rules specify how much the company must put away each year into an investment fund in order to be able to provide you a defined pension amount in the future.
+Pension plans must follow specific rules set by the U.S. Department of Labor.
+These rules state how much a company must place into a pension fund each year to provide its workers with an income when they retire.

-Your pension benefits will be subject to a vesting schedule which determines how much you would get depending on how long you have been with the company.
-For example, you may have to work for the employer a minimum of five years before you would be eligible for to receive a pension.
-Your company determines in advance what this schedule will be, so check with the human resources person to find out how long you have to work there to get benefits.
+Your pension may be subject to a vesting schedule that dictates how much you would get based on how long you've been with the company.
+For example, you may have to work for the employer a minimum of five years before you would be able to receive a pension.
+Your company decides in advance what this schedule will be.

 Taxes on Pensions

-If your employer offers a pension, they can decide to terminate it.
-In such a situation your accrued benefit usually becomes frozen; meaning you will get whatever you've earned up to that point, but you cannot accumulate any additional pension income.
+If your employer offers a pension, it can decide to end it.
+In that situation, your plan would be frozen.
+That means you would get the amount you had earned up to that point.
+However, you would not be able to build any additional pension income.

-Most pension plans have been replaced by 401(k) plans which offer a variety of investment choices.
-Most 401(k) plans do not offer a way to invest in something that provides guaranteed income, however, new rules have allowed for something called a qualified longevity annuity contract (QLAC) within 401(k) plans.
-QLACs can provide guaranteed income to you in retirement.
-If your company offers this option you can invest in it to create guaranteed income for your retirement.
+Most pension plans have been replaced by 401(k) plans, which offer a variety of investment choices.
+Rules allow employers to offer a qualified longevity annuity contract (QLAC) within a 401(k) plan.
+QLACs can provide secure income to you when you retire.
+If your company offers this option, you can invest in it to create an income you can count on.

 Individual retirement arrangements (IRAs) are another alternative to a pension.
 They are savings accounts that have tax advantages.
 You can choose how to invest the funds in your IRA, and some employers match your contributions.
 You can contribute to an IRA even if you have a pension, though your deductions may be limited if you opt for a traditional IRA.